Hoosat-Oy/htn-db-filler/README.md

    ```
    START_HASH=HASHVALUE
    ```
-   **Note:** The HTN Database Filler is one of the first tools capable of crawling the blockchain from genesis (the first block) and storing it in the database.
+   **Note:** The HTN Database Filler is one of the first tools capable of crawling the blockchain from genesis (the first block) and storing it in the database in the Kaspaverse.

 3. **Enable Balance Processing:**
    Enable this option if you wish to process account balances: